ljodea/gcfboardr/cran-comments.md

 This is my first submission.

 * checking installed package size ...
-NOTE installed size is 10.8Mb sub-directories of 1Mb or more: data  10.7Mb
+NOTE installed size is  5.6Mb sub-directories of 1Mb or more: data   5.5Mb

 The data is in its own package and won’t be updated frequently.
-I ran tools::checkRdaFiles() to determine best compression for the data and compressed it accordingly.
+I tested different compression types and achieved the smallest file size with "xz".

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.